Marjorine: Plot

 Butters (as Marjorine) is just starting to have fun after being made over and is now dancing with the girls when Cartman, enraged, calls him and tells him to get on with stealing the device.
 Heidi's father realizes that there are boys around the house.
 Butters believes his cover is blown and makes a desperate escape with the fortune-telling device and gives it to the other boys.
 Stan tells Butters to come along to learn about the device, but he refuses, saying that the device is nothing but trouble and his job is done and goes home to tell his parents that he is not dead.
 When the boys attempt to ask so many questions with the device, Stan realizes what Butters has meant.
 The boys, this time around, decide that the power of the fortune-telling device is too great for any mortal.
 Rather than spending their lives defending it from girls, the CIA, terrorists and the Russians, they decide to destroy it by having Kenny blow it up (with enough force that it completely incinerates all the trees in the surrounding forest and is visible from space, to which Cartman merely responds "Damn, Ken.")

 Meanwhile, Butters' parents have now convinced themselves that their child will return as a demon.
 Butters knocks on the door but they do not want to see him back from the dead, in a reference to "The Monkey's Paw".
 Butters returns home to his terrified parents who lock him in the basement and chain him up.
 When he says he is hungry, his father wallops a saleswoman with a shovel in front of him and offers up her corpse to feed on, still believing Butters to be a zombie.
 The episode ends with Butters asking for SpaghettiOs instead.

 Production

 On the DVD commentary, Trey Parker and Matt Stone reveal that they find this episode unbearable to watch, mainly because they felt that there were too many ideas packed into one episode.
 They wished that they split the stories into two episodes and felt that the episode served as a reminder to keep future episodes simple.

-According to TV Tropes.com, April Stewart had taken ill during voiceover recording sessions.
-Thus, she was only able to record her lines for Wendy Testaburger.
-It is unknown who replaced her as the voice of Red, one of Wendy's friends and classmates, though the Internet Movie Database (IMDb) credits her as voicing Heidi's mother and "Rebecca" and Paula Holmberg as "Girl".